Feesh09/Bitcoin_Miner/README.md

 # Bitcoin_Miner
 Made with Java.
 This game is a product of Idiot Games®.
 If you want to repost or distribute just ask (NOT guaranteed yes).
 Idiot Games® is privately owned and operated.
 Idiot Games® uses GitHub and Code.org to create and publish our content.
 Sargent Fuzzyboots is owner of Idiot Games®.

+Title: Bitcoin Miner
+Problom: This game was made so people could play games even if your school blockedall the game sites.
+Research: I looked at games I can make and games I play the most and clicker games was at the top.
+Hypothosis: I hope this game works but who knows.
+Apparatus: Code.org and Github were used to make this game.
+Procedure: File "howimade"
+Data:
+Results:
+Conclusion:

 10 codes
 , 9 miners
 , 1 ultra miner